Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Experimental setup

 \paragraph*{{\MakeUppercase{\textbf{\cattwo}}}} This dimension categorizes root causes of crashes, focusing on the fundamental issues that lead to these crashes.
 Unlike traditional software, ML programs face unique challenges, such as complex data processing, model construction, and extensive use of ML APIs.
 The flexibility of notebooks, which allows cells to be executed at any time, can introduce further complications.

-We base our initial root cause categories on prior studies~\cite{islamComprehensiveStudyDeep2019, zhangEmpiricalStudyProgram2020, desantanaBugAnalysisJupyter2024}.
-We also explore how notebook semantics, such as out-of-order execution and unresolved errors in previous cells, contribute to crashes.
-By categorizing crashes by root causes, we capture a broad range of crash sources, from misunderstanding of input data or APIs to environment-specific and notebook-specific issues, obtaining a comprehensive understanding of why the crashes happen.
+We base our initial root cause categories on prior studies (API misuse~\cite{islamComprehensiveStudyDeep2019, zhangEmpiricalStudyProgram2020}, data confusion~\cite{zhangEmpiricalStudyProgram2020}, implementation error~\cite{zhangEmpiricalStudyProgram2020, desantanaBugAnalysisJupyter2024}, library issues~\cite{islamComprehensiveStudyDeep2019}, environment issue~\cite{desantanaBugAnalysisJupyter2024}, insufficient resource~\cite{desantanaBugAnalysisJupyter2024}).
+We extend this initial set of categories based on further insights from our pre-study.
+We discover how notebook semantics, such as out-of-order execution and previous unresolved errors, contribute to crashes.
+Additionally, we identify ML model mismatches as a root cause, occurring when a previously saved model is incompatible with the ML model defined in the current code.
+By categorizing crashes by root causes, we capture a broad range of crash sources, from misunderstanding of data or APIs to environment and notebook-specific issues, obtaining a comprehensive understanding of why the crashes happen.

 \paragraph*{{\MakeUppercase{\textbf{\catthree}}}} This dimension classifies crashes based on whether they occur in code related to ML libraries.
 Morovati~\etal~\cite{Morovati24bug} compare ML bugs and non-ML bugs by identifying ML bugs as all bugs within ML components of DL systems.
-In contrast, our study focuses on the ML components themselves, aiming to evaluate how often crashes stem from direct interactions with ML libraries.
+In contrast, our study focuses on the ML components themselves, aiming to evaluate how often crashes stem from interactions with ML libraries.
 We define \textit{ML bugs} as crashes that occur in code using ML libraries or objects derived from them.
 By distinguishing ML bugs and general Python bugs, we can better understand the challenges unique to ML development, including the use of ML APIs, model handling, and data processing tasks.

+\paragraph*{{\MakeUppercase{\textbf{\catfive}}}} This dimension labels which ML library is directly responsible for the crash.
+In our ML/Python bug classification, a crash is considered an ML bug if the code involves any ML APIs or components, regardless of whether the issue directly stems from ML libraries.
+This dimension focuses specifically on crashes caused by ML libraries, meaning that the crash must occur as a direct use of the library.
+As such, this is a subset of ML bugs.
+This dimension can contribute to determine which ML libraries are more challenging to use.